GianlucaCesari/angular-gulpfile/README.md

 Gulpfile for angular 1.x and scss/sass compiling

 ## How to use
-Simply download it and put it on the root folder of your project, then run :
+Simply download it and put it on the root folder of your project, then run (make sure you are positioned in the root of your project!)  :

 ```bash
 $ npm install gulp